Zail Singh: Indira Gandhi ministry (1982–84)

-Rajiv Gandhi ministry (1984–1987)
+Rajiv Gandhi ministry (1984–87)

 Indira Gandhi’s assassination was followed by anti-Sikh rioting across India which lasted for four days till 3 November 1984.
-Although constitutionally the supreme commander of the Indian armed forces, Singh was unable to act to stop the violence.
-Tarlochan Singh, President Singh’s Press Secretary, later alleged that although the President had tried to talk to the Prime Minister regarding the rioting in Delhi, Rajiv Gandhi never got back to him and that the Home Minister, P. V. Narasimha Rao, told him that the government was busy arranging Indira Gandhi’s funeral.
-Singh later admitted that his commitment to the Congress party and to the Indian constitution were severely tested by these events but he chose to remain in his post.
+Although constitutionally the supreme commander of the Indian Armed Forces, Singh was unable to act to stop the violence.
+Tarlochan Singh, President Singh’s press secretary, later alleged that although the president had tried to talk to the prime minister regarding the rioting in Delhi, Rajiv Gandhi never got back to him whereas Home Minister P. V. Narasimha Rao told him that the government was busy arranging Indira Gandhi’s funeral.
+Singh later admitted that his commitment to the Congress party and to the Indian Constitution were severely tested by these events but he chose to remain in his post.
 Rajiv Gandhi soon called for parliamentary elections which were held between 24 and 28 December 1984.
-The Congress Party won 404 out of the 514 seats, the highest number ever won by a party in India’s general elections.
+The Congress party won 404 out of the 514 seats, the highest number ever won by a party in India’s general elections.
 A forty member council of ministers with Gandhi as the prime minister were sworn in on 31 December 1984.

-However, the relationship between President Singh and Prime Minister Gandhi quickly turned sour.
+The relationship between President Singh and Prime Minister Gandhi quickly turned sour.
 Gandhi viewed Singh as a rustic parvenu whose actions were partly responsible for the imbroglio in the Punjab that had led to his mother’s assassination.
 As prime minister, Gandhi called on Singh only once before the elections and dispensed with the practice of calling on the president to discuss matters of state entirely.
-Following his cue, Union Ministers too stopped calling on Singh, a situation that lasted for almost two years before Gandhi gave-in and called on Singh in March 1987.
+Following his cue, union ministers too stopped calling on Singh, a situation that lasted for almost two years before Gandhi gave-in and called on Singh in March 1987.
+Singh was known for also attending political iftars, offering Muslim prayers even though he was Sikh.
 Gandhi stopped briefing Singh about matters of domestic and foreign policy and refused to sanction official visits abroad for Singh and Congress governments in the states began to put off visits by the president.
-Singh retaliated by subjecting all proposals sent to him to minute scrutiny, seeking explanations from the government on not formulating a policy on judicial appointments, questioning its television coverage policy and cautioning the Governor of Andhra Pradesh, Kumudben Joshi, to desist from interfering in the state’s politics besides seeking an explanation from the Chief Election Commissioner of India about delay in holding scheduled elections in the state of Haryana.
+Singh retaliated by subjecting all proposals sent to him to minute scrutiny, seeking explanations from the government on not formulating a policy on judicial appointments, questioning its television coverage policy and cautioning the governor of Andhra Pradesh, Kumudben Joshi, to desist from interfering in the state’s politics besides seeking an explanation from the Chief Election Commissioner of India about the delay in holding scheduled elections in the state of Haryana.
 These interventions caused the government considerable embarrassment.